Jatinp26/Canton-Developer-Hub/README.md

 Each tier is a natural next step from the previous one.
 Start fast, go deeper as you need to.

+For LLM Specific use point to this HTML link [Browse the full tool catalog](https://canton-network-devs.github.io/Canton-Developer-Hub/catalog.html) also available as [llms.txt](https://canton-network-devs.github.io/Canton-Developer-Hub/llms.txt) for AI tools.

 ## What's Here for Builders then?

 ### [Canton Dev Toolings Catalogue](https://dev-hub.canton.foundation/)